 - Volunteers are responsible for all of their own costs when travelling to and from Jasper National Park.

 - Parks Canada is unable to provide volunteer housing or assistance with living costs or communing costs associated with volunteer activities in Jasper National Park.

 - International volunteers are responsible for ensuring they meet the proper requirements for their entry and stay in Canada.
 For more information, please consult the Citizenship and Immigration Canada website.

-- Please note that Jasper National Park does not have a full time service learning or volunteer internship program in 2018.
-If you are seeking a placement of this nature, please continue your volunteer engagement search.
+- Please note that Jasper National Park does not have a full time service learning or volunteer internship program.

 Volunteer in other protected places too!